 It does not (as a friend pretended to think) capture the Virginian adventures of an Indiana Jones, although the author does wear a hat to protect his generous scalp.
 Another friend mis-remembered the title as Floydorama.
 How about Floydlandia?
 No such debt to Sibelius.
 Nor does this enterprise have anything to do with Floy Diane, who grew up in the Lowcountry of South Carolina.
 And it has no connection with Floydioli, a hand-made vegetarian stuffed pasta that uses local and organic ingredients.
 The book reflects the author’s earlier inclination to write about local South Carolina, where he directed the Horry County Oral History Project (please see hcohp.net), a long-term project that resulted in archived video- and audiotapes, transcriptions, and two books.

 More immediately, Floydiana grows out of a column in the Floyd Press.
 When it failed to maintain its inches, the writer bundled it up and carried it to WordPress, where it thrived.
 Baby Blog, however, climbed out of its cradle and became an electronic book like the Randall’s Angel in Goggles: Earthly Scriptures (Amazon.com).
 In doing so Floydiana defied WordPress, a rather miraculous platform for posts–which are chronological, extemporaneous, brief, and relatively ephemeral, although archived.
 Floydiana commandeered WP’s ability to revise and re-order material as well as to insert photographs.
 In doing so it aimed for a book’s potential as thematic, expansive, purposefully sequenced, much-revised, and relatively permanent.
 Even as amenable to references between chapters.
-A word of caution: a blog-banana can taste as good as a book-apple.
+A word of caution: the two methods, post and chapter, say nothing about quality: a blog-banana can taste as good as a book-apple.

 Composed during the years 2013-2016 inclusive, much of Floydiana turned out to be generously communal in that twenty-five other writers contributed whole or partial chapters.
 Many others shared brief quotations.